lucas-santoni/blog.geographer.fr/content/pages/about.md

 slug: about
 ---

-My name is Lucas SANTONI, this is my personal website.
+Hey, this is my personal website.
 Most of my content is related to software development and/or computer security.

 Various links: